|

 Default | Used to find out whether the value of the parameter is the one passed by default or if it was explicitly specified. | ByAddress / ByReference | Used to find out whether the parameter was passed by default or by address. |

-MyParameters is used to easily re-stack the parameters of a WLanguage procedure: the parameters (or some of the parameters) of the current procedure can be passed to another procedure or to a WLanguage function.
-The possible syntaxes are: - MyParameters: re-stacks all the parameters of the procedure.
+The MyParameters keyword is a simple way of restacking the parameters of a WLanguage procedure: the parameters (or part of the parameters) of the current procedure can be passed to another WLanguage procedure or function.
+The possible syntaxes are: - MyParameters: re-stores all procedure parameters.

-- MyParameters[2 TO]: re-stacks all the parameters of the procedure from the second one.
+- MyParameters[2 A]: restarts all procedure parameters from the second one.

-- MyParameters[2 TO 4]: re-stacks all the parameters of the procedure from the second one to the fourth one (inclusive).
+- MyParameters[2 A 4]: restores all procedure parameters from the second to the fourth.

-- MyParameters[2 ON 3]: re-stacks three parameters of the procedure from the second one.
+- MyParameters[2 ON 3]: re-starts from the second of three procedure parameters.

 This page is also available for…